-There are many variables.
-Emitters range in volume from 0.5 gallons per hour to 4 gallons per hour, or even wider.
+Of the many factors that affect how long you should run a drip irrigation system on vegetables, one is the output of the emitters, which usually range in volume from 0.5 gallons per hour up to 4 gallons per hour.
 So you can imagine that running a system for one hour will give plants a very different amount of water according to the type of emitters used.

 Then there is the number of emitters.
 There are drip lines with inline emitters spaced every 6 inches up to every 18 inches, or even wider.
 So if a broccoli plant is drinking from multiple emitters under it on a drip line that has emitters spaced every 6 inches, you will need to run that system for a shorter duration than if the emitters were spaced every 18 inches.

 On top of that — or under it, actually — is the soil type.
 In a raised box for vegetables that is filled with potting mix-type soil, a drip system should not be run as long as for vegetables planted in the ground in a clayey soil.
 A clayey soil can soak up a lot of water and hold onto it, but a loose and light potting mix-type soil lets water percolate down, down, down to below where a plant’s roots will reach.

 And there are even more variables, but let me now give you a jumping off point by saying that I’m running my own drip irrigation on my vegetables for 30 minutes every three days in October, and I have 0.5 gallon-per-hour emitters spaced every 12 inches, and my soil is a sandy loam (plants are in the ground).
 There’s a reference point for you.

 I’ve played with running my drip lines daily for a shorter time, and I’ve played with running them after longer intervals for an hour or more, but in my sandy loam soil runs of more than an hour just drive the water below the level of plant roots.
 Sandy soils don’t draw the water out laterally like clay soils do.